SyneRBI/SIRF-SuperBuild/docker/README.md

 ```
 - Currently all `compose` files call the container `sirf`.
 You could edit the `.yml` file if you
 want to run different versions.
-- "Cannot connect to display" errors are usually fixed by running `xhost +local:""` on the host linux system
+- "Cannot connect to display" errors are usually fixed by running `xhost +local:""` on the host linux system.
-- Non-linux users (e.g. Windows) will need to set up a desktop and vnc server in order to have a GUI
+- Non-linux users (e.g. Windows) will need to set up a desktop and vnc server in order to have a GUI.
-- On host systems with less than 16GB RAM, before `docker-compose up ...` you may want to edit `SIRF-SuperBuild/docker/user_sirf-ubuntu.sh`, changing the line `make -j...` to simply `make`.
-This increases build time and reduces build memory requirements
+- On host systems with less than 16GB RAM, you might want to set the number of parallel builds used by cmake when creating
+the image to `1` (it currently defaults to `2`) by [setting an environment variable](./DocForDevelopers.md#Useful-environment-variables)
+before running `compose`.

 ### Links